miguelcoria94/JustStocks/projectnotes/projectnotes.md

  * combineReducers

+<h3 align="center">10</h3>

-8. import 'thunk' from 'redux-thunk'
+ Inside "frontend/src/store/index.js" also import 'thunk' from the redux-thunk package.

 9. create a 'rootReducer' that calles 'combineReducer' and passes in an empty object